grafana/tempo/docs/sources/tempo/configuration/_index.md

 ## Query-frontend

-For more information on configuration options, see [here](https://github.com/grafana/tempo/blob/main/modules/frontend/config.go).
+For more information on configuration options, refer to [this file](https://github.com/grafana/tempo/blob/main/modules/frontend/config.go).

 The Query Frontend is responsible for sharding incoming requests for faster processing in parallel (by the queriers).